Welcome to OmniFocus

-When all of your Macs with OmniFocus are at version 2.6 or later and your iOS devices are at version 2.15 or later, the Migration window gives the green light to make the transition to the new, improved database format.
+When all of your Macs and iOS devices with OmniFocus are at versions that support the latest database format, the Migration window gives the green light to make the transition to the new, improved format.
 Choose Migrate Database, and voila!
 OmniFocus syncs your database in the new format to all of your devices.
 If you choose Later, you'll be prompted to migrate again in one day (and you can always use the Migrate Database...
 File menu item to migrate sooner).

 On the small chance that something goes missing during the migration process, before changing formats OmniFocus automatically makes a backup of your database that you can revert to if needed.
 We've prepared support articles with more detail on the migration and backup restoration process, and you can always contact us with any additional questions.